Eschatologue/CM_wiki/docs/lore/antares/index.md

 ## Etymology

 The word "Antares" originated from the brightest star in the constellation of Scorpius.
 It has the Bayer designation α **Scorpii**, which is Latinised to **Alpha Scorpii**.
-Its traditional name however, derives from the Ancient Greek **Ἀντάρης**, meaning **"rival to Ares"**.
+Its traditional name however, derives from the Ancient Greek **Ἀντάρης**, meaning **"rival to Ares".**

 ## History